Liz Katz Goes Topless For A Sexy ‘Miss Kobayashi’s Dragon Maid’ Cosplay

 “Am I seeing double, double the fun, double the pleasure,” chimed in a third person.

-Yesterday, The Inquisitr reported that Liz had shared a nude photo with nothing but a purple bunny sticker used to cover up.
-She went make-up free for the sultry snap, and her fans loved it.
+Yesterday, The Inquisitr reported that Liz shared a nude photo with nothing but a purple bunny sticker used to cover up.
+She went makeup-free for the sultry snap, and her fans loved it.